Paul Graham (programmer)

-Paul Graham (/græm/; born 1964) is an English-born American computer scientist, essayist, entrepreneur, venture capitalist, and author.
-He is best known for his work on the programming language Lisp, his former startup Viaweb (later renamed Yahoo!
-Store), cofounding the influential startup accelerator and seed capital firm Y Combinator, his essays, and Hacker News.
-He is the author of several computer programming books, including: On Lisp, ANSI Common Lisp, and Hackers & Painters.
+Paul Graham (/græm/; born November 13, 1964) is an English-American computer scientist, writer and essayist, entrepreneur and investor.
+His work includes the programming language Arc, the startup Viaweb (later renamed Yahoo!
+Store), co-founding the startup accelerator and seed capital firm Y Combinator, a number of essays and books, and the media webpage Hacker News.

+He is the author of the computer programming books On Lisp, ANSI Common Lisp, and Hackers & Painters.
 Technology journalist Steven Levy has described Graham as a "hacker philosopher".

+Graham was born in England, where he and his family have maintained a permanent residence since 2016.
+He is also a citizen of the United States, where he attended all of his schooling and lived for 48 years prior to returning to England.

 Education and early life

-Graham and his family moved to Pittsburgh, Pennsylvania in 1968, where he later attended Gateway High School.
-Graham gained interest in science and mathematics from his father who was a nuclear physicist.
+Graham and his family moved to Pittsburgh, Pennsylvania, in 1968, where he later attended the Gateway High School.
+Graham gained an interest in science and mathematics via his father who was a nuclear physicist.

-Graham received a Bachelor of Arts in philosophy from Cornell University (1986).
-He then attended Harvard University, earning Master of Science (1988) and Doctor of Philosophy (1990) degrees in computer science.
-He has also studied painting at the Rhode Island School of Design and at the Accademia di Belle Arti in Florence.
+Graham received a Bachelor of Arts with a major in philosophy from Cornell University in 1986.
+He then received a Master of Science in 1988, and a Doctor of Philosophy in 1990, both in computer science from Harvard University.

+Graham also studied fine arts and painting at the Rhode Island School of Design and at the Accademia di Belle Arti in Florence.